 The Junior ROTC program targets middle school and high school students with military drills and training.
-In Chicago, the public school system is even experimenting with publicly funded JROTC military academies.
+In Chicago, the public school system is even experimenting with publicly funded JROTC military academies (archived).
 Each academy focuses on a specific military branch and is partially staffed by retired military personnel.
 The Chicago program's website claims that "although students wear uniforms and operate in a structured environment, these schools are not intended to prepare students for the military."

 Shifts in legislation over the past decade and a half have opened schools up to the military more than ever before.
 Just after 9/11, President George W. Bush signed into law the No Child Left Behind (NCLB) Act of 2001.
 The act, which has since been renewed by President Obama, took drastic measures to implement standardized curricula and testing in the nation's public schools.
 It also gives recruiters unprecedented leeway, according to a report by the Constitutional Litigation Clinic at the Rutgers School of Law: "schools receiving federal funds must give military recruiters the same access to students as they give employers and college recruiters," including the names of all junior and senior students.